alexander-dieser/conntest/README.md

 NOTE: Before executing the following command, make sure the jar used as input is located in a different directory other than the working directory. [+Info](https://stackoverflow.com/questions/64741275/jpackage-type-app-image-creates-infinite-recursive-directories)

 Ex:
 `jpackage --input C:\contest --name ConTest --main-jar conntest.jar --type app-image`

+### CI - Jenkins vs GitHub Actions
+Both technologies have been implemented.
+But only GitHub Actions is being use, since Jenkins requires a dedicated server